natenka/pyneng-book-en/docs/source/book/12_useful_modules/pprint.rst

 Nesting restriction
 ~~~~~~~~~~~~~~~~~~~~~~~

-The pprint() function has an additional **depth** parameter that allows limiting the depth of data structure display.
+Function pprint() has an additional **depth** parameter that allows limiting the depth of data structure display.

 For example, there’s a dictionary: